TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/08 - Ruth/Ruth 2/Ruth 2.8.md

 ---

-Then said Boaz unto Ruth, Hearest thou not, my daughter?
-Go not to glean in another field, neither pass from hence, but abide here fast by my maidens.
+Then Boaz said to Ruth, "Listen, my daughter.
+Don't go to glean in another field, and don't go from here, but stay here close to my maidens.